juji-io/datalevin/README.md

 * In addition to composite tuples, Datalevin also supports heterogeneous and homogeneous tuples.

+* More query functions, such as `like` and `not-like` that are similar to LIKE and NOT LIKE operators in SQL; `in` and `not-in` that are similar to IN and NOT IN operators in SQL, among others.

 * Has a value leading index (VAE) for datoms with `:db.type/ref` type attribute;
   The attribute and value leading index (AVE) is enabled for all datoms, so there is no need to specify `:db/index`, similar to Datomic® Cloud.
 Does not